Maryland Mesothelioma Lawyer

 Until the early 1980s, all power-generating stations were built with asbestos.
 As in the shipbuilding and heavy manufacturing industries, asbestos materials were standard in construction.

-In many power plants, asbestos was liberally applied to all sections and components to control heat and prevent fires.
+Asbestos was liberally used in all sections and components in many power plants to control heat and prevent fires.
 Workbenches and protective gear had asbestos added in as insulation or fire retardant.

 - Potomac Electric Company, Aquasco